kedron/python-number-to-string/README.md

 LIMITATIONS
 -----------
 The project suffers from the following limitations:

     * Only works for languages that count using groupings of thousands.
 Languages such as Hindi which group using lakhs (100,000) and crores (10,000,000) are not currently supported.
     * I've arbitrarily set a number limit of 1,000 decillion, just to minimize the amount of translation necessary.
-    * Currently, project has only been tested in my local environment (OS X Mavericks, CentOS 6 running on a virtual box VM under Vagrant 1.6.3, python 2.6)
+    * Currently, project has only been tested in my local environment (OS X Mavericks, CentOS 6 running on a virtual box VM under Vagrant 1.6.3, python 2.6).
+    * Currently, project has only been tested on languages using latin-derived characters (although utf-8 is the charset used).

 Future Improvements
 -------------------

     * deployment scripts to staging and production environments
+    * server-side git hook to run style-check and test suite on every checkout
+    * verify functionality on CentOS 7, Ubuntu 12/14 and Debian 6/7
+    * verify functionality on python 2.7 and 3.4
+    * verify functionality for non-latin languages and charsets
+    * Add support for (mostly South-Asian) languages not using a thousands grouping

 Project Components
 ------------------